Papooo/frontend-nanodegree-arcade-game/README.md

 After 30s roles are changed and Player 1 is Princess and Player 2 is admirer.

-Get points by kissing proncess.
+Get points by kissing Princess.
 Longer kiss, more points! :-)

 Watch out for bugs, -10 points if beaten.